 What do I need to do to apply?

-All application materials must be submitted using the Red Cap portal link.
+All application materials must be submitted using the Red Cap portal link listed above.
 Only complete applications will be considered.
+Student applications are due Monday, January 28, 2019.
 Use the checklist below to prepare your application submission:

 - List of biology and chemistry courses taken.
 Include grades received for each.